Projects in the City of Muncie

 INDOT’S “Improve 32”

-Timeline: Early 2026 and starting construction in mid 2027
+Timeline: Starting construction in mid 2027 or 2028

 Owner: State Project